El Hielo (ICE): Inspiration

-The inspiration for the song came when the group had begun to work on their new album and wanted to share the experiences of their parent's illegal migration to the U.S. In an interview, the lead singer Marisol Hernandez discusses how the challenges her family have faced served as inspiration for ICE;El Hielo.
+The inspiration for the song came when the group had begun to work on their new album and wanted to share the experiences of their parents' illegal migration to the U.S. In an interview, the lead singer Marisol Hernandez discusses how the challenges her family have faced served as inspiration for ICE;El Hielo.
 She comments that her parents immigrated to the U.S. in the late 60s.
 Her mother cleaned houses and offices while also working as a babysitter.
 When Marisol's great-grandmother died, her mother was distraught and couldn't miss the funeral.
 Her mother went to Mexico but it caused her to be away from her family for a long time.
 Marisol also discusses the challenges her bandmate Pepe Carlos has endured for being undocumented.
 When the band receives gigs outside of California, the situation becomes complicated for the group because of Pepe's undocumented status.
 There are times where he will go with them and they have to take different routes to avoid checkpoints.
 However, when the band has been invited to play in Mexico, he has had to stay behind.